Andreluizfc/pytorch-tv-scripts-generation-lstm/README.md

-# tv-scripts-generation-lstm-pytorch
+# pytorch-tv-scripts-generation-lstm
-Repository for Udacity Deep Learning Nanodegree project for tv scripts generation with RNNs
+Repository for Udacity Deep Learning Nanodegree project for tv scripts generation with RNNs.